 Too often, the demands of caring for a special-needs child create stressors on a marriage that lead a couple to divorce.
 The divorce rate among parents of special needs children is above average – by some estimates, as high as 80%.
-When crafting a divorce agreement (or modifying one), unique issues must be anticipated and addressed for a special needs child.
+When crafting a divorce agreement (or modifying one), unique issues must be anticipated and addressed for a special-needs child.
 An informed approach can make all the difference in securing the child’s future, and in allowing smooth, successful co-parenting going forward.

-- Treatments not covered by insurance;
+- Provisions for the payment for treatments not covered by insurance;

 - Implementing diet and medication requirements in both homes;